mateusz-pocztowski/HangmanGame-JS/README.md

+## Info
+Well, this is my first project.
+It has some issues and inadequacies (no RWD, no BEM, no OOP), because I was just a beginner as I had been working on it :) I'm not going to fix these, but You are free to do that :)

 ## Hangman
 A classic word guessing game, written in JavaScript.
 You have to guess what the word is, one letter at a time.
 Guess wrong too many times, and you lose!